3 dead in military helicopter crash were experienced pilots

 Killed in the crash were Chief Warrant Officer 5 Steven Skoda, 54, of Rochester, Chief Warrant Officer 4 Christian Koch, 39, of Honeoye Falls, and Chief Warrant Officer 2 Daniel Prial, 30 of Rochester, according to the National Guard.

 The UH-60 Black Hawk medical evacuation helicopter crashed in a farmer’s field near Mendon, south of Rochester, around 6:30 p.m.
 Wednesday.
 There were no survivors.

+The crew had been conducting night vision goggle proficiency training in the local training area, the National Guard said.
+The helicopter was based at the Army Aviation Support Facility at Rochester International Airport.

 Witnesses who called 911 reported hearing an engine sputtering and said the helicopter was flying very low.

 An Army Safety Investigation team arrived at the site Thursday from Fort Rucker in Alabama.